jozefg/drafts/conats-for-cheap.md

     }
 ```

-Note that the `[n']` bit there let's us supply the term we wish to
+Note that the `[n']` bit there lets us supply the term we wish to
 substitute for `n` while eliminating.
-This leaves us here
+This leaves us here:

     1. [x] : ⋂n ∈ nat. natrec(n; ⋂_ ∈ void. void; _.x.+(unit; x))
     2. [n] : nat